jefflai108/ASSERT/README.md

 # ASSERT
-Johns Hopkins University's system submission for ASVspoof 2019: ranked 3rd (3/50) in PA sub-challenge and 14th (14/52) in LA sub-challenge.
-Submitted to Interspeech 2019.

-This repository contains codes to reproduce the core results from our paper:
+This repository contains codes to reproduce the core results from our paper (submitted to Interspeech 2019):
 *

 <p align="center">
  <img src="img/network.png" width="40%">